huanananan/GenOrigin/README.md

 ## Step 3 time-tree
 Use the total species list from both [ensembl](www.ensembl.org), [ensemblgenomes](www.ensemblgenomes.org) (GenOrigin only provide the used species).
 Then upload species list to [timetree](www.timetree.org).
-Finally,we get the timetree file.
+Finally, we get the timetree file.

 ## Step 4 uniform time-tree scientific name
 The scientific name in timetree.org and ensembl.org might be different.